-Connection Editor
+Connection E ditor

 Name: J-Link

 Туре: Custom

 🔲 Log Conr nection to file:

-MULTI Targe et Setup Script:  🖉
+MULTI Targe it Setup Script:

-Connect for: onnect for: © Download (Download and debug application) © Attach (Debug application already on target) © Board Setup (Debug board initialization sequence)
+Connect for: Download (Download and debug application) Attach (Debug application already on target) Board Setup (Debug board initialization sequence)

 Server: rdiserv

-Arguments: -config -dll ''C:\Program Files\SEGGER\JLinkARM_V350g\JLinkRDI.dll''
+Arguments: -config -dll "C:\Program Files\SEGGER\JLinkARM_V350g\JLinkRDI.dll"

-mode=download rdiserv -config -dll "C:\Program Files\SEGGER\JLinkARM_V350g\JLinkRDI.dll"
+mode=down load rdiserv -config -dll "C:\Program Files\SEGGER\JLinkARM_V350g\JLinkRDI.dll"

 Connect OK Cancel Revert Apply

 - 6. The J-Link RDI Configuration dialog will be opened.
-For more information about the generic setup of J-Link RDI, please refer to Configuration on page 182. - 7.
-Click the OK button to connect to the target.
+For more information about the generic setup of J-Link RDI, please refer to Configuration on page 194. - Click the OK button to connect to the target.
 Build the project and start the debugger.
 Note that at least one action (for example step or run) has to be performed in order to initiate the download of the application.